 |Hyper movement (dangerous!)

 We hope we have helped you learn more about how and at what temperatures snakes become inactive during the year.

 A snake is most active when its surrounding environment stays between 70-90° degrees Fahrenheit (32° C).

-In temperate environments, this usually means during summer months.
+In temperate environments, this usually means during the summer months.

-When the temperature drops to 60° degrees Fahrenheit (16° C), a snake will become sluggish.
+A snake will become sluggish when the temperature drops to 60° degrees Fahrenheit (16° C).

 A gradual and consistent temperature drop below 60° is a signal for the snake to enter brumation.